 Soft Lean Mass excludes the minerals that are found in the bones.

 The more lean body mass you have, the higher your metabolism is likely to be.
 Having a healthy percentage of lean body mass may make you less likely to become sick or to develop health problems such as heart disease or diabetes.
 Having a low lean body mass, however, may increase the risk of side effects from medications.

 This should generally be between 60% to 90% of body weight.

-This tracks the amount of bone mineral found in the body.
+This tracks the amount of bone minerals found in the body.
 A higher bone density and strength is indicated by a higher bone mineral content.

-Calcium is the largest contributor of bone mineral content.
-Find out more here.
+Calcium is the largest contributor to bone mineral content.